Berlin Defence: Main Line: 5.d4 Nd6 6.Bxc6

+Berlin Draw: 5.d4 Nd6 6.dxe5

-A line colloquially known as the Berlin draw is often utilized by top-level players in both over-the-board and online play to agree to an early draw: 1.e4 e5 2.Nf3 Nc6 3.Bb5 Nf6 4.0-0 Nxe4 5.d4 Nd6 6.dxe5 Nxb5 7.a4 Nbd4 8.Nxd4 Nxd4 9.Qxd4 d5 10.exd6 e.p.
-Qxd6 11.Qe4+ Qe6 12.Qd4 Qd6 13.Qe4+ Qe6 14.Qd4 Qd6, with the game ending in a threefold repetition draw claim on move 14, or on move 18 via the automatic draw for fivefold repetition.
-Among top-rated players on Chess.com (rated 2700 or higher) from 2020, there were 87 games that used the line to come to an early draw.
+A line colloquially known as the Berlin draw is often utilized by top-level players to agree to an early draw: 1.e4 e5 2.Nf3 Nc6 3.Bb5 Nf6 4.0-0 Nxe4 5.d4 Nd6 6.dxe5 Nxb5 7.a4 Nbd4 8.Nxd4 Nxd4 9.Qxd4 d5 10.exd6 e.p.
+Qxd6 11.Qe4+ Qe6 12.Qd4 Qd6 13.Qe4+ Qe6 14.Qd4 Qd6, with the game ending in a threefold repetition draw claim on move 14, or soon after.
+Black also has the alternative moves 7...d6 and 8...d5.

-The line is not a forcing draw if white does not play en passant, although white has little to no advantage and it is generally considered that there are better ways to play for advantage in the Berlin.
-This line was featured in the game Erigaisi-Gukesh, Wijk aan Zee, 2023, seen here.
+The line is not a forcing draw if White does not play 10.exd6 e.p., although White has little to no advantage and it is generally considered that there are better ways to play for advantage in the Berlin.
+This line was featured in the game Erigaisi–Gukesh, Wijk aan Zee, 2023, seen here.
 After en passant, both sides do have nothing better to do than repeat and draw.

-In the classical portion of the grand finals of the FIDE Grand Prix 2022, Hikaru Nakamura and Wesley So used the line to agree to a draw; the game ended in less than 20 minutes, with some bystanders speculating that Nakamura chose to play the quick draw to better prepare for the ongoing Chess.com Rapid Chess Championship.

 Ian Nepomniachtchi utilized this line against Nakamura in Round 12 of the Candidates Tournament 2022, forcing a quick draw by repetition.
 With two rounds remaining in the tournament, the draw extended Nepomniachtchi's lead in the tournament while Nakamura found the result acceptable to keep his second place position.
 Thus, both players benefited from the draw in light of the incumbent World Champion Magnus Carlsen's suggestion that he would not play another World Championship match, leaving the match to the first and second place finishers of the Candidates.
-By the end of the game, Nakamura had taken less than a minute off his clock to make his moves while Nepomniachtchi had used seven minutes.

-During the World Blitz Chess Championship 2022 a match between Richárd Rapport with white, and Nakamura with black, ended in a Berlin Draw that took just 36 seconds from first move to the threefold repetition.
+During the World Blitz Chess Championship 2022, a match between Richárd Rapport and Nakamura with Black ended in a Berlin Draw that took just 36 seconds from first move to the threefold repetition.
+It would have taken just 20 seconds if not for Rapport spending 16 seconds deciding whether to enter the drawing line.

+5.d4 Be7

+This is Black's main alternative to 5...Nd6, and has been called the Rio de Janeiro Variation.
+It typically continues 6.Qe2 Nd6 7.Bxc6 bxc6 8.dxe5, followed by 8...Nb7 or 8...Nf5.
+Other common lines include 6.dxe5 0-0, the Minckwitz Variation; 6.Re1 Nd6 7.dxe5 Nf5 8.Bxc6 dxc6 (or 7.Bxc6 dxc6 8.dxe5 Nf5) 9.Qxd8+ Bxd8; and 6.d5 Nd6.

+5.Re1

+White can also continue with this line, which is also very drawish, but is analysed as marginally better for White than the 5.d4.
+Play usually continues 5...Nd6 6.Nxe5 Be7 7.Bf1 Nxe5 8.Rxe5 0-0 9.d4 Bf6 10.Re1, leading to a position where all of White's pieces are still on the first rank.